- A completed Bachelor's degree in Business Administration or related area from a research university

 Business Analysis and Modelling - Looking at the individual and social ‘biases’ and ‘heuristics' that lead to suboptimal or even low quality decisions, as well as at interventions aimed at improving managerial decision-making (group decision support).

 Innovation and Entrepreneurship - In this specialisation you'll come to understand how organisations can grow through innovation processes and what kind of people are needed in the company to accomplish this as well as understand the challenges that entrepreneurs face when starting their business in a changing environment.

 International Business - Focusing on the global activities of multinational firms with sensitivity for institutional and cultural differences, combined with a balanced outlook on relations with various market and nonmarket stakeholders.

 Marketing - This specialisation is more than just about selling products or services; it’s also about creating value with customers and other stakeholders.
 You’ll learn how to build and manage customer relationships and how these relationships will help you in key marketing activities such as branding and product management.

 Organisational Design and Development - This specialisation uniquely combines both sides of the coin: addressing structural problems of organisational design as well as changes in the culture and social fabric of an organisation; both of which are vital for success.

-Strategic Human Resource Management - The general aim of this specialisation is to make you capable of scientifically analysing issues involving personnel and organisation, and to enable you to think about them at the strategic level in an organisation.
+Strategic Human Resources Leadership - The general aim of this specialisation is to make you capable of scientifically analysing issues involving personnel and organisation, and to enable you to think about them at the strategic level in an organisation.

 Strategic Management - During this specialisation, you’ll learn to analyse, describe and deal with the influences of various stakeholders, strategy processes in organisations, internal and external environment, and internationalisation.